Voting Rights Act

 Vote Dilution

-Section 2 of the VRA, codified at 42 U.S.C. § 1973, prohibits drawing election districts in ways that improperly dilute minorities’ voting power.
-This prohibition applies to states, counties, cities, school districts, and any other governmental unit that holds elections.
-Two typical forms of vote dilution involve “cracking” a minority community between several election districts, and “submerging” minority communities in multi-member districts.
-Cracking occurs when election officials split a single minority community into enough different election districts that even if the community voted as a bloc, it could not influence any single districts’ elections.
-Alternately, election officials might dilute a minority community’s voting power by submerging it in a multi-member district with enough non-minority voters to routinely defeat the minority community’s chosen candidates.
-See Gerrymandering.
+Section 2 of the VRA prohibits drawing election districts in ways that improperly dilute minorities’ voting power.
+This prohibition applies to statescountiescities, school districts, and any other governmental units that hold elections.
+There are two typical forms of vote dilution: “cracking” and “packing.”
+“Cracking” occurs when election officials split a single minority community into enough separate election districts that the community could not influence any single district’s elections.
+In contrast, “packing” occurs when election officials dilute a minority’s voting power by concentrating minority voters from otherwise distinct communities into a single district, reducing that minority’s representation in other districts.